Say you want to learn about sleep. You see two articles:

 A list promises “list-tractability”

 The hell does this mean?
 It talks about “measurable functions” and the proof uses something called “Fatou’s Lemma”.
 If you look those up, you’ll see they use “measurable sets” and “σ-algebras” and “real numbers”.
 If you look those up… you might as well start at the beginning of the book.

 That’s not because Rudin did a bad job.
 It’s because there ain’t no way to re-write mathematical analysis as a “list”.

-When you do write a list, you are promising that you’ve figured out a way to cover the subject in that way without losing essential detail.
-Provided that you deliver on that promise, it’s a powerful thing.
+When you do write a list, you are promising that you’ve figured out a way to cover your subject in that way without losing essential detail.

 How to stop worrying

 I claim lists are good because they give readers an easy and predictable interface.
 But you can’t use lists for every subject.
 So, the natural question to ask is, are other structures with similar advantages?

 Some math books provide an explicit graph of the dependencies between chapters.
 Take, for example, the following from Helfgott’s book on the three-prime conjecture:

 That’s admirable, but perhaps a wee bit overkill for an email or blog post.
 Are there other formats somewhere in the middle that would be practical for everyday writing?
 I can’t think of any.